 For false content pieces that are clearly malicious in intent, including those with improper language and false accusations, you will need to address them seriously and quickly.
 If necessary, take legal actions.

 To address false negative reviews on review sites (i.e. Google Maps), you can contact the site administrator and ask for a removal, provided you have sufficient proof.
 For example, if you can proof a reviewer has not bought your product before, this can be a valid reason.
 Refer to the 10 best practices we have discussed above to decide the best approach.

 - SEO: Controlling The First Page of Search Results

-As we have discussed, we should treat the first page of Google search results as our business card, and the best way to do this is through SEO.
+As we have discussed, we should treat the first page of Google search results as our business card, and the best way to do this is through working with an SEO consultant.
 While SEO can be a pretty broad subject on its own (internal link), here are the general practices in relation to ORM:

 - Your social media profiles are often the top results for brand keywords, make sure they are well-optimized with proper content

 - Decide the most important brand keywords, and optimize your site to make sure they are ranked on the first page.